Malith97/android_login_register_view/README.md

 # android_login_register_view
- A simple android app for register user and login user and preview registred details to the users.
+ A simple android app for register user and login user and preview registred details to the users